Harsha0707/adventure-tour/readme.md

 # Deploy on Heroku

-The easiest way to deploy your app is to use the [Heroku](https://www.heroku.com/) which is a build data-driven apps with fully managed data services.
+The easiest way to deploy your app is to use the [Vercel](https://vercel.com/) which provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web.